jrson11/GeoSon/docs/handbook_for_CPT.rst

     - Dr
     - phi

-14. qnet and Su with Nkt for CLAY
+14. Qnet and Su with Nkt for CLAY

-    - qnet
+    - Qnet
     - Nkt
     - Statistics